judy2k/kylie/docs/usage.rst

 Type Mapping
 ------------

 So we can do name-mapping, but what about type-mapping?
-JSON doesn't support timestamps unless they're stored as numbers or formatted strings, but that's not very nice in Python, where we have (slightly) nicer ``datetime`` objects.
+For example, JSON doesn't support timestamps unless they're stored as numbers or formatted strings, but that's not very nice in Python, where we have (slightly) nicer ``datetime`` objects.

 Can Kylie do the mapping for you?
 You bet!
 You'll need a function that converts from the serialized form to the Python type, and another that does the reverse mapping though.
 Let's define those::